DallanQ/7_wonders_duel/QA.md

 **SCIENCE & PROGRESS**
 There are 7 different scientific symbols in the game.Each time you gather a pair of identical scientific symbols, you may immediately choose one of the Progress tokens on the game board.
 That token will be kept in your city until the end of the game.
-Clarification: the scientific symbols are found on the scientific Buildings (green cards) and on a Progress token
+Clarification: the scientific symbols are found on the scientific Buildings (green cards) and on a Progress token.